seth-git/atomicglobalmin/tags/pso1.3.1/readme.txt

 Since performing a bond rotational search is non-random, there are no difficult parameters to set.
 When performing a simulated annealing, particle swarm, or genetic algorithm search, these random algorithms have parameters you will need to set.
 More specific information on setting these parameters as well as the general format of input files is given in the next section.

 II.
 Input file formats and optimization of random algorithm parameters

 This section discusses the parameters in the input file and techniques for setting them.
 Knowing how to set parameters optimally can influence the performance of each algorithm.
+While setting these parameters takes practice, examples are provided.
+Also, some of the more important parameters can be set for you automatically by the program.

-A. Parameters common to all algorithms
+A. Input parameters common to all algorithms

 Parameters common to all algorithms appear at the top and bottom of each input file.
 An example of the parameters at the top of an input file for (H2O)OH- are as follows: